Our History |

 Ensuing volumes were published in 1995, 1998, 2001 and 2004.
 With the publication of Volume VI, the writers' club continues its bylaws mission to foster the art of writing in Anson County.

-Scene from At a club meeting in August 1991, members discussed the idea of writing an outdoor drama based upon the history of the vanished Anson County town of Sneydsborough.
+At a club meeting in August 1991, members discussed the idea of writing an outdoor drama based upon the history of the vanished Anson County town of Sneydsborough.
 A committee spent hours going through musty records, library vaults, wills and deeds, and studying reels of microfilm.
 The research committee discovered that many of the tales about Sneydsborough founder Richard Edgeworth were myths, but uncovered a greater story in the people of the town itself.

 A script committee submitted a proposal to club members in June 1992 that would cover the time period from 1795 through 1865, andsuggested that the main setting would be the Knox Inn and that the narrator of the drama would be the ghost of Richard Edgeworth, who died in 1796.